‘Disappearance and Assembly’ is now published open access in Springer’s Nanoethics journal as part of the BrisSynBio Art-Science Dossier

-Conventions are there to be disregarded; much as the inanimate props and backgrounds of the theatre.
-‘That concerns the animate’.
-And it is possible that there is nothing to this.
-No animation as such.
-The steeds on which the Toreador or Ceaser enter are more things.
-Because only the speaker, the human, has any place on the stage – even if, like Hamlet or Beckett’s motoric mouth, it vests a power of impersonal negation.
+Conventions are there to be disregarded, much as the inanimate props and backgrounds of the theatre.
+The steeds on which the Picador or Ceaser make their entrances are living; but only the speaker has a place—even if, like Hamlet or Beckett’s motoric mouth, it vests a power of impersonal negation.
 Not I.

-The white space effaces the process, the system, and not simply the one who sees.
-The work was here for itself.
-It lived by itself more than the horse.
-We were only implied, drawn around its borders.
-Each look made us new in those forgotten days.
-Each visit was discrete, a step taken along a path we couldn’t know yet … Another fallen key.
+White purifies or effaces process; not simply the one who sees.
+The work was for itself.
+It lived more than the horse, more than anyone.
+We gathered at its edges like flies.
+Each look renewed us; a step taken along a path we could not know … Another fallen key.

 I no longer know how to do it—to look and to forget.
 You are not here.
 Will you arrive some day?
 I have every reason to doubt it.
 Later, we toast your disappearance as a sublime tactic.
 Let us say that I did not search.
 I participated, inspiraling.
 You think that image is fanciful?
 I have been here for as long as I can recall.
 The space murmurs, billows; collapses outward.